 Shares will also vest in the event of an executive's death or disability or, under certain circumstances, under the Severance Plan.
-Please see the discussion under "-Other Benefits and Policies -Severance Plan."
-As described under "-Other Benefits and Policies-Perquisites and Other Personal Benefits," Messrs.
+Please see the discussion under "-Other Benefits and Policies-Severance Plan."
+As described under "-Other Benefits and Polices-Perquisites and Other Personal Benefits," Messrs.
 Walter and Risoleo agreed to accept proceeds under life insurance policies to offset long-term incentive compensation that would vest in the event of such executive's death.

 Stock Options.
 Stock options represent 10% of the total target equity value.
-Grants were made upfront for the three-year period with one third eligible to vest based on continued service with the Company each year end December 31, 2009, 2010, 2011.
+Grants were made upfront for the three-year period with one third eligible to vest based on continued service with the

+Company each year end December 31, 2009, 2010, 2011.
 Because the Company had insufficient shares remaining in its stock plan for a three-year award, options were awarded on February 4, 2009 for one year of the program, and on May 14, 2009, when the new stock plan was approved, for the remaining two years of the program.
 Stock options are valued using the binomial options pricing model.
 The exercise price of the options is the fair market value of the Company's stock on the date of grant.
 The Committee has the discretion to grant additional options to reflect new responsibilities, promotions or superior performance.
 Any additional grants would generally be made at the Committee's February meeting, the date of which is determined generally a year in advance, or, in the case of any new hire, on the date of commencement of employment or the date of Committee approval, whichever is later.
 Options have a 10-year life.
 No cash dividends accrue or are paid on options.

 Compensation of Named Executive Officers.
-In 2008 the Committee requested Towers Watson, the Committee's independent consultant at the time, to update its prior work on compensation, review the results of the prior program and assist the Committee in the design of a new program for 2009-2011.
+In 2008 the Committee requested Towers Watson, the Committee's independent consultant at the time, to update its prior work on compensation, review the results of the prior program and assist the Compensation Committee in the design of the executive compensation program for 2009-2011.
 Towers Watson again aggregated compensation data from two groups that the Committee has previously used for reference.
 These were (1) 18 size-based real estate companies with a median total capitalization of \$18 billion, and (2) Towers Watson's general industry database of companies regressed to \$5.5 billion of revenues (in excess of 800 companies).
 The size-based real estate group was chosen because it reflected current proxy data from the real estate industry, companies of comparable size and, in many instances, with a global portfolio.
 It also reflected executive compensation practices against which the Company competes directly for talent and investment capital.
-The general industry database was chosen because it presented information from a broader market than the real estate industry and was consistent with the Company's inclusion in the S&P 500 index in 2007.
-While the Committee reviewed compensation information derived from the general industry group, the Committee did not see the identity of any of the surveyed companies.
 The size-based real estate group from which the data was aggregated included:

-Simon Property Group, Inc.

-General Growth Properties, Inc.
+Simon Property Group, Inc. General Growth Properties, Inc.

-Vornado Realty Trust
+Vornado Realty Trust Equity Residential

-Equity Residential

 ProLogis

 Brookfield Properties Corporation

 Public Storage

-Marriott International, Inc.

-Boston Properties, Inc.

-Duke Realty Corporation
+Marriott International, Inc. Boston Properties, Inc. Duke Realty Corporation Starwood Hotels & Resorts Worldwide, Inc.